 While you may have already invested—or plan to invest—in digital transformation of your P2P process to increase visibility and control of spend, if you haven’t added SOW management to your digital transformation initiatives you are not fully achieving either of those goals.

 Today, many companies have a Vendor Management System (VMS) to manage contingent labor.
 These solutions, like Coupa Contingent Workforce (CCW), make it easy for businesses to oversee temporary employees, from onboarding to performance management to safely offboarding temporary labor when their job is complete.

-When engaging a staff aug person through a VMS system, this person is typically hired for a detailed job description and associated bill rate, and timesheets are the primary method of gauging their work effort.
+When engaging a staff aug person through a vendor management software solution, this person is typically hired for a detailed job description and associated bill rate, and timesheets are the primary method of gauging their work effort.
 Budgets are more easily managed with staff aug because of this correlation.
 However, SOW spend is actually larger than contingent labor spend in most medium- and large-sized businesses.
 This represents both a huge opportunity to better manage that spend and mitigate risks associated with outdated MSA, agreement language for IP, data security, and worker’s system access.

 SOW spend is typically managed by the business, not finance or HR.
 These well-meaning employees do not have the best tools to efficiently engage suppliers, competitively source, and then manage tasks and milestones.
 Business users don’t typically have access to the tools used for contingent workforce management, and must manage worker time and billing using emails and spreadsheets.
 These lead to many problems, including:

 - Rates may be inflated and time-and materials billing may lead to budget overruns.

 - For Outsourced Services, especially those associated with large projects, companies are hired often without the customer zeroing in on the specific people who are doing the work and hitting the milestones which would trigger the payments to them.
 Often companies can get paid before the work is completed, and in some cases the work does not get completed at all.